FrancisKurian/CS510TermProject/README.md

 ## To run the analysis

-1. Download "Reworked Term Project V3.0" from github and extract to a local folder.
+1. Download latest version of code and data from github and extract to a local folder.
-2. Before execute any code, please take a look at the Expected output of RMD saved in this location as PDF: "./docs/MidTermProject_RMarkdown.pdf"
+2. Before execute any code, please take a look at the Expected output of RMD saved in this location as PDF: "./MidTermProject_RMarkdown.pdf"
-3. Open RMD File in R Studio: "./docs/MidTermProject_RMarkdown.Rmd"
+3. Open RMD File in R Studio: "./MidTermProject_RMarkdown.Rmd"
-4. Please change your Knit/Knit directory to 'Project Directory or 'Current Working Directory'.
+4. Please change your Knit/Knit directory to  'Current Working Directory'.
 5. 'Knit to PDF' to see the output.
 Optionally, you can run the R code chunks

 ## To repeat the analysis for various companies